“I love being able to fully participate in conversations again!”

 Why do hearing aid batteries wear down so quickly?

 That is a very common and valid question, and people often mention that watch batteries last for years.
 This is true, but keeping time uses far less juice than hearing aids, which perform far more complex and demanding functions with very small batteries.
-They power the functions of a microphone, amplifier and other complex functions determining how frequencies are delivered in various sound environments as the day goes on.
-This is why they don’t last nearly as long as watch batteries.
+A hearing aid battery powers a microphone, amplifier and other complex functions, determining how frequencies are delivered in various sound environments as the day goes on.
+This is why they don’t last as long as watch batteries.

 How can I keep from running out of hearing aid batteries?

-Our audiologists recommend ordering a month’s supply a month ahead of when you’ll need them so that you don’t run out.
+Our audiologists recommend ordering a 30-day supply at least a month ahead of when you’ll need them, so that you don’t run out.
 Or if you order 10 at a time, re-order once you’re down to 7 or 8 so that shipping time isn’t a problem.

 Is there any place I should or should not store my hearing aid batteries?

-Our audiologists can help you with more tips and tricks for getting the most out of your hearing aid batteries and answer any other questions we haven’t addressed here.
-Just call us at 888-638-5095 and we’ll make sure you get the answers and assistance you need!
+Our audiologists can help you with more tips and tricks for getting the most out of your hearing aid batteries and they can answer any other questions we haven’t addressed here.
+Just call us at 888-638-5095 and we’ll make sure you get the answers and assistance you need.